Volkswagen Golf: Concept version

 On 14 February 2014, Volkswagen launched sales of the e-Golf in Germany.
 On 11 March 2014, Volkswagen opened ordering for the e-Golf in the UK, with deliveries began at the end of June.

 In Norway, the e-Golf became available for pre-order on 25 February 2014 for delivery in June 2014.
 European sales totaled 3,328 units in 2014, and 1,214 units in 2015.

 The 2015 e-Golf did not have a liquid-cooled battery pack because strict testing showed high ambient temperatures did not affect battery performance.
-U.S. sales were slated to start on selected states in November 2014.
+U.S. sales were slated to start in selected states in November 2014.
 In January 2015, the e-Golf started to show up at dealerships throughout the Northeast.

 Production of the e-Golf ended in December 2020.

 Volkswagen Golf GTE

 The Golf GTE is a plug-in hybrid version of the Golf hatchback unveiled at the 2014 Geneva Motor Show.
 The Golf GTE shares the basic powertrain hardware with the Audi A3 Sportback e-tron but the software controls are different.
 The Golf GTE also shares the same plug-in hybrid powertrain with the Volkswagen Passat GTE, but the Passat has a larger 9.9 kWh Li-ion battery pack.